Top 3 Questions to Ask Yourself Before Choosing a College

 When you’re ready to answer the questions we’ve proposed here, find a quiet space where you can think and make decisions on your own.
 Schedule plenty of time so that you don’t feel rushed during your brainstorm.
 If you don’t have to make a decision right away, we even recommend answering as many questions as you can, putting your answers away and coming back a few days later to review your answers.
 Sometimes the time away to think can bring more clarity as to what you truly want.
 Even if you’re not consciously thinking about your answers to the questions, your subconscious will be pondering over them.

-On to the questions!
+On to the Questions for Choosing a College!

-1. What would make me happy?
+1. What would make me happy when choosing a college?

 This overarching question is all about discovering what’s right for you.
 When answering this question, think purely about what makes you happy and what your motivations are.
 This isn’t about your best friend, your significant other, or your parents, it’s about you.